 The workshop was moved to larger quarters in Andover in 1965.
-In 1970 we purchased the historic old schoolhouse in Georgetown, to which we added a large setup room a couple of years later.
+In 1970, the firm purchased the historic old schoolhouse in Georgetown, to which a large setup room was added a couple of years later.
 This pleasant environment helps us to build organs in a relaxed but focused way.
-The staff of The Noack Organ Co. has purposely been limited to about seven people.
 More than a dozen organ builders, including the principals of some of Americas other artistically leading firms, have received their training here.
-The present staff members have an average of over fifteen years of experience.
+The present staff members have an average of over twenty years of experience.

 Fritz retired in January 2015 passing the reins to Didier Grassin, a colleague and friend he had known for many years.
-Today we look back proudly onto an opus list of over 140 organs in all parts of the United States, as well as Japan and Iceland.
+Today we look back proudly onto an opus list of over 160 organs in all parts of the United States, as well as Japan and Iceland.
 We look forward to a bright future of building ever more refined organs.

-DEAN SMITH studied sculpture at Mass.
-College for Art and Design (BFA) and has been our consummate wood artist (casework, carving, wood pipes) since 2000, except for a year with "daughter" firm H&H woodworking.
+Dean Smith studied sculpture at Mass.
+College for Art and Design (BFA) and has been our consummate wood artist (casework, carving, wood pipes) since 2000.

-DAVID ROONEY (BM organ perf., Westminster) since 2001 does pipe making and much of our tonal finishing.
+David Rooney (BM organ perf., Westminster) since 2001 has become an all-round organbuilder from pipemaking to tonal finishing.
 He is in charge of our extensive service business.
 David is also a professional organist.

-MARY BETH DIGENOVA accompanied various choirs before getting her BS (Mech.
+Mary Beth Digenova accompanied various choirs before getting her BS (Mech.
 Eng. and Music) from MIT.
 After a brief stint in aerospace, she was happy to mix music and technology and is now involved in the technical design of our instruments and their voicing.

-The Noack Organ Company, Inc., is a member firm of the APOBA, Associated Pipe Organ Builders of America and the International Society of Organ Builders ISO, of which Fritz Noack was elected president in 2000.
+The Noack Organ Company, Inc., is a member firm of the the International Society of Organ Builders [ISO].